mfornos/awesome-microservices/README.md

 ### C

-- [Kore](https://kore.io/) - Kore is an easy to use web application framework for writing scalable web APIs in C.
+- [Kore](https://kore.io/) - Easy to use web application framework for writing scalable web APIs in C.

 ### D